Sagar-Singh24/My_Python/Python06/README.md

-This is the fifth file of Python.
+This is the sixth file of Python.